allgor-tech/TEST_WIKIPEDIA/README.md

-##### STEPS TO RUN THIS TEST WITH DOCKER #####
+## STEPS TO RUN THIS TEST WITH DOCKER

 1. Install Playwright with - npm init playwright@latest
-(during the installation process, please update your browsers and do not change the configuration file)
+(during the installation process, please update your browsers and do not change the configuration file).

-2. Specify Credentials for Wikipedia in .env file
+2. Specify Credentials for Wikipedia in .env file.

-3. Run "npm run wikipedia_test_docker" to run everything This command contains:
+3. Run "npm run wikipedia_test_docker" to run everything.
+    This command contains:
-    - "docker build -t playwright-tests ." to create an image
+    - "docker build -t playwright-tests ." to create an image.
-    - "docker run -d --name wikipedia -it playwright-tests" to create a container
+    - "docker run -d --name wikipedia -it playwright-tests" to create a container.
-    - "docker start wikipedia" to start container
+    - "docker start wikipedia" to start container.
-    - "docker exec -it wikipedia npx playwright test" to execute test
+    - "docker exec -it wikipedia npx playwright test" to execute test.
-    - "docker cp wikipedia:/app/playwright-report ." to get a report from Docker to local machine You can run these commands separately
+    - "docker cp wikipedia:/app/playwright-report ." to get a report from Docker to local machine.
+    You can run these commands separately.
     Container name must be unique because of "npm run report" command so it better to delete a container and an image manually or use "docker system prune".
-    All these commands you will find in package.json
+    All these commands you will find in package.json.

 4. Have Fun!